 Have you noticed your cat looking chubbier than usual?
 Maybe you’re suspicious that your cat has put on some weight.
-If you’re not really sure if your cat is overweight or “just right”, we’re here to help!
+If you’re not really sure if your cat is overweight or “just right,” we’re here to help!

-As a cat ages, it’s common for it to put on a little added weight.
-Maybe your cat isn’t as active as he used to be or maybe he seems to be eating more food than normal.
+As a cat ages, it’s common for them to put on a little added weight.
+Maybe your cat isn’t as active as they used to be or maybe they seem to be eating more food than normal.

-Ways to Tell If Your Cat Is Fat
+The 3 Ways to Tell If Your Cat Is Fat

-Run Your Hands Along Your Cat’s Rib Cage & Spine
+1. Run Your Hands Along Your Cat’s Rib Cage & Spine

-View Your Cat From Overhead
+2. View Your Cat From Overhead

-When you stand over your cat and look down, you should see an indentation between the rib cage and the back legs.
+When you stand over your cat and look down, you should see a slight indentation between the rib cage and the back legs.
 If your cat is fluffy and you can’t tell if there’s an indentation present, use your hands to feel for it.
 A fat cat won’t have any noticeable indentation.

-Get a Side View
+3. Get a Side View

-Risks Fat Cats Face
+Risks That Fat Cats Face

 In a nutshell, overweight cats face many health risks and a higher mortality rate so it’s always best to help your cat maintain a healthy weight.